GromacsWrapper — a Python framework for GROMACS

-GromacsWrapper is a Python package (Python 2.7.x and Python ≥ 3.6) that wraps system calls to GROMACS tools into thin classes.
-This allows for fairly seamless integration of the gromacs tools into Python scripts.
+GromacsWrapper is a pure Python package that wraps system calls to GROMACS tools into thin classes.
+This allows for fairly seamless integration of the GROMACS tools into Python scripts.
 This is generally superior to shell scripts because of Python’s better error handling and superior data structures.
 It also allows for modularization and code re-use.
 In addition, commands, warnings and errors are logged to a file so that there exists a complete history of what has been done.

 Although GromacsWrapper has been used in published research over the last 10 years or so, there is no guarantee that any of the defaults chosen are suitable for any particular project or simulation setup.